 The CDE works collaboratively to develop a streamlined and consolidated state plan for early care and education services that meets the needs of California’s families and children.
 This collaboration includes Head Start and Early Head Start through a federal grant to support the CDE’s California Head Start State Collaboration Office.
 The CDE also works collaboratively with First Five California to improve the quality and availability of child care and development programs statewide.

 Currently, there are a variety of CDE-administered programs that meet the needs of California’s families.
 The eligibility for federally- and state-subsidized services continues to be based primarily on income and need, with additional criteria depending on program type and funding source.
 The CDE is committed to maximizing parental choice of care and to improving the availability and quality of infant, preschool, and before- and after-school services.
 Services to children at risk of abuse, neglect, and exploitation and children receiving protective services through county welfare departments remain a top priority.
 The CDE has also implemented several initiatives to support and assist child care and development programs to create welcoming and inclusive environments for children with exceptional needs.

-For more information regarding child care and development programs, please contact the Child Development Division at 916-322-6233.
+For more information regarding child care and development programs, please contact the Early Education and Support Division at 916-322-6233.
 Additional information is available on the CDE Child Development Web page.